 Is my résumé a good length?
 The preferred length is one page for recent graduates, but as an education major, you may use two pages because of the related field experience.
-Just be sure to fill 11⁄2 pages if you go onto that 2 nd page.
-Is it organized?
+Just be sure to fill 11⁄2 pages if you go onto that second page.
+Is your résumé organized?
 Your résumé should be consistent in the parts that are bold, capitalized, bulleted, etc., and the format should be easy to follow.
 Do I use bullets to describe my experiences?
 You do not want long paragraphs or sentences because it takes too long to say too little.
 Likewise, you do not want your résumé to be too sparse with only dates and job titles/experiences.
 Instead, use bulleted statements for your relevant experiences, starting with strong action verbs.
 Do I include results in my bulleted statements?
 Readers want to know what you accomplished in your field experiences, jobs, or leadership positions.
 Is there any irrelevant information on my résumé?
-Height, weight, gender, health, and marital status are not needed and are illegal to ask.
-Also, be sure to leave off information from over 10 years ago, unless it is related to the position you are seeking.
+Height, weight, gender, health, and marital status are unnecessary and are illegal to ask.
+Also, be sure to leave off information from over 10 years ago, unless related to the position you are seeking.
 Did I have a few people proofread my résumé?
 Be aware that misspellings, typographical errors, and poor grammar could cost you the job.
-Remember that spellcheck won't catch everything either.
-Résumés should be carefully proofread before they are printed and mailed.
+Remember that spellcheck will not catch everything either.
+Carefully proofread résumés before they are printed and mailed.
 Am I using anything too fancy that is distracting?
 Fancy typesetting, binders, photographs, and exotic paper stocks distract from the clarity of the presentation.
 Is my résumé professional looking?
 Your résumé should be neatly typed and printed in black on one side of quality résumé paper.
 You may use paperclips to send your résumé, but not staples.
 Did I attach a cover letter?
-Too many résumés arrive on employer desks that were not requested, with little or no apparent connections to the organization.
+Too many résumés arrive on employer desks unrequested, with little or no apparent connections to the organization.
 A cover letter helps direct the résumé to the proper recipient.
 Make sure to submit a personalized cover letter even if you are applying to a specific position!

 REMEMBER: The reason employers become interested in you is the value that you can produce for them.
-This value is demonstrated by what you have done, as much as by what you can do.
+This value is demonstrated by what you have done along with what you can do.
 Eliminate things that do not focus on your potential value.
 Your résumé is a demonstration of your ability to handle written communication.
 Put as much care and attention into your résumé as you would for a one-page advertisement of a fine product.